-

 Do Financial Concerns Make Workers Less Productive?
 Q. J. Econ.
 (IF 11.1) Pub Date : 2024-11-28 Supreet Kaur, Sendhil Mullainathan, Suanna Oh, Frank Schilbach

 Workers who are worried about their personal finances may find it hard to focus at work.
-If so, reducing financial concerns could by itself increase productivity.
+If so, reducing financial concerns could increase productivity.
 We test this hypothesis in a sample of low-income Indian piece-rate manufacturing workers.
 We stagger when wages are paid out: some workers are paid earlier and receive a cash infusion while others remain liquidity constrained.
-The cash infusion
+The cash infusion leads

 -